Colin Grant (footballer): Playing career

 Born in Edinburgh and raised in Bo'ness, in 1963 Grant signed for Linlithgow Rose.
-After a season at the club, in which he scored 55 goals, Grant was signed by Jock Stein for Hibernian.
+After a season at the club, in which he scored 55 goals, he was signed by Jock Stein for Hibernian.
 On 21 February 1966, Grant made his debut for Hibs in a 2–1 defeat against rivals Heart of Midlothian in the Scottish Cup.
-During his time at the club, Grant scored 15 times in 41 appearances in all competitions, including once against Lokomotive Leipzig in the Inter-Cities Fairs Cup in November 1968.
+During his time at the club, he scored 15 times in 41 appearances in all competitions, including once against Lokomotive Leipzig in the Inter-Cities Fairs Cup in November 1968.

 Following his departure from Hibs, Grant moved to England, signing for Chelmsford City.
-Whilst at Chelmsford, Grant was employed by the Marconi Company.
-After four years at Chelmsford, during which he scored 62 goals in 118 appearances in all competitions, Grant returned to Scotland, signing for Highland League club Peterhead, taking up a promotion at the Marconi Company in Scotland in the process.
+Whilst at Chelmsford, he was employed by the Marconi Company.
+After four years at Chelmsford, during which he scored 62 goals in 118 appearances in all competitions, he returned to Scotland, signing for Highland League club Peterhead, taking up a promotion at the Marconi Company in Scotland in the process.

 Managerial career

 In 1976, whilst still a player, Grant was appointed as Peterhead's first ever manager, after a selection committee was in charge of team affairs.
-Grant remained as manager until 1980.
-During the 1980s, whilst living in Ellon, Grant managed Ellon United.
+He remained as manager until 1980.
+During the 1980s, whilst living in Ellon, he managed Ellon United.

 In 2004, Grant joined Aberdeen as head of academy scouting.
 During his time at Aberdeen, the likes of Scott McKenna, Joe Shaughnessy and Calvin Ramsay were signed by the club.

 In 2014, Grant stepped down from his role at the club.